 Partially completed applications will not be accepted.
 The application forms all need to be completed to be considered for prequalification.
 This means no omissions.

-Notes from the Prequalification Officer
+Notes from the Prequalification Supervisor

 - The prequalification review process may take up to 45 days from the time of receipt of the firm’s application.
 All firms are given 60 calendar days, from time of receipt of the application, to correct all deficiencies on their prequalification applications.
 Supplemental information can be used to revise a firm’s prequalification if it is received within this 60-day evaluation period.
 After the 60-day evaluation period has passed, supplemental material will not be accepted.
 A firm will need to submit a new C-32 (long form) for consideration on their prequalification review.

 Prequalification level - Every firm is assigned a prequalification level.
 The level may affect if the firm may bid as a prime contractor and may restrict the allowable dollar amount a firm may bid on a project.
 It is IMPORTANT that a firm understands their prequalification level prior to bidding on a project.
 Every firm that bids needs to understand the guidelines of the prequalification level that is assigned to it.